 - Google Research Award, 2011

 - Media Coverage including MSN, NBC, Fox, Discovery News, Yahoo!
-Finance, CNBC, MIT Tech Review, ACM TechNews, Bloomberg, ZDNet, CACM News, Slashdot, Science Daily and Motherboard.
+Finance, Yahoo!
+Tech, CNBC, MIT Tech Review, ACM TechNews, Bloomberg, Economist, ZDNet, CACM News, Slashdot, Science Daily, Motherboard and Conversation.

 - Springer International Journal of Information Security (IJIS)